Why are endotoxins considered significant in infections?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Endotoxins are significant in infections primarily because they can trigger severe inflammatory responses in the host.
-Endotoxins are components of the outer membrane of Gram-negative bacteria, and when these bacteria die or are lysed, endotoxins are released into the bloodstream.
-This release can lead to the activation of the immune system, resulting in the release of various inflammatory mediators.
+Endotoxins are significant in infections primarily because they can trigger severe inflammatory responses within the host.
+These molecules are part of the outer membrane of Gram-negative bacteria and are released into the bloodstream when the bacteria die or multiply.
+The presence of endotoxins stimulates the immune system to react, which can lead to symptoms such as fever, shock, and in severe cases, septicemia.

 Subscribe